 Default output format [None]: json

-json is the safest default for scripts, while table and text are better suited to quick interactive checks.
+json preserves structured fields for scripts, while table and text are easier to scan during interactive checks.

-Related: How to set the default output format in AWS CLI
+Related: How to set AWS CLI default output format

 The default paths on Linux and macOS are ~/.aws/config and ~/.aws/credentials.